 - Whaley House: One of two certified haunted houses in California, just two blocks down San Diego Avenue.

-- Junipero Serra Museum: Built on the site of the California's Spanish mission, it honors the Father of the Missions, exhibiting artifacts from the early settlement.
+- Junipero Serra Museum: Built on the site of the California's Spanish mission, it honors the Father of the Missions.
+Exhibits include artifacts from the early settlement.
 Two blocks up Mason Street from Calhoun.

 - Mormon Battalion: Tells the story of a 2,000-mile march to aid United States troops during the Mexican-American War.
 Near the intersection of Juan and Harney.